marufmks/employee-management-system/readme.txt

 = Key Features =

 * **Employee Management**
-* Add and manage employees with detailed information
+* Add and manage employee profiles
-* Track employee status (active, inactive)
+* Track employee status (active, inactive, blocked)`
+* Store comprehensive employee information
-* Manage employee personal and professional details
+* Manage employment details and history
-* Only add employees from existing WordPress users

-* **Sales Tracking**
+* **Dashboard & Analytics**
-* Record and monitor employee sales
+* Real-time employee statistics
-* Generate detailed sales reports
+* Interactive sales charts
+* Performance metrics
-* Export sales data to CSV
+* Monthly sales trends
-* Set maximum sale amount limits
-* Require sale descriptions for better tracking
+* Employee status distribution

-* **Employee Dashboard**
+* **Employee Portal**
 * Secure employee login
 * Personal sales statistics
-* Monthly performance metrics
+* Monthly performance tracking
-* Sales trend analysis
+* Sales submission form
-* Download personal sales reports
+* Individual performance metrics

 * **Administrative Features**
 * Comprehensive admin dashboard
-* Real-time sales monitoring
+* Employee status management
-* Employee performance tracking
+* Sales performance tracking
-* Customizable settings
 * Data export capabilities

-* **Customization Options**
+* User-friendly interface

-* Configure date formats
-* Set currency symbol and position
-* Customize maximum sale amounts
-* Toggle required fields
+* **Security & Access Control**
+* Role-based access control
+* Secure data handling
+* WordPress user integration
+* Protected employee data

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/employee-management-system` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload `employee-management-system` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Employee Management System in your WordPress admin menu
+3. Navigate to Employee Management in your admin menu
-4. Configure the plugin settings under the Settings tab
+4. Configure the plugin settings
 5. Add employees from existing WordPress users
-6. Add the shortcode [employee_dashboard] to any page where you want to display the employee dashboard
+6. Use shortcode [employee_dashboard] to display the employee portal

-== Usage ==

-= Adding Employees =
-1. Go to Employees tab in the admin panel
-2. Click "Add New Employee"
-3. Select an available WordPress user
-4. Fill in employee details
-5. Save the employee record

-= Managing Sales =
-1. Employees can log in and submit sales through their dashboard
-2. Admins can view all sales in the Sales Reports section
-3. Download individual employee sales reports in CSV format
-4. Monitor sales trends and performance metrics

-= Configuring Settings =
-1. Navigate to the Settings tab
-2. Configure date format preferences
-3. Set up currency display options
-4. Adjust maximum sale amount limits
-5. Toggle required sale descriptions
-6. Configure data deletion preferences

 == Frequently Asked Questions ==

+= How do I add new employees? =

+Create a WordPress user account first, then add them as an employee through the Employees section in the admin panel.

+= Can employees view their own sales data? =

+Yes, employees can access their personal dashboard to view sales statistics and submit new sales records.

+= Is the plugin mobile responsive? =

+Yes, both the admin interface and employee dashboard are fully responsive and work well on all devices.

+= Can I customize the date and currency formats? =

+Yes, you can customize date formats and currency display options in the plugin settings.

 = How do I display the employee dashboard? =

-Add the shortcode [employee_dashboard] to any page or post where you want the dashboard to appear.
+Use the shortcode [employee_dashboard] on any page where you want to display the employee portal.

-= Can I limit the maximum sale amount? =

-Yes, you can set a maximum sale amount limit in the plugin settings to prevent data entry errors.

-= How do I add new employees? =

-First create a WordPress user account for the employee, then add them as an employee through the Employees section.
-The plugin will only show users who haven't been added as employees yet.

-= Can employees export their sales data? =

-Yes, both employees and administrators can download sales data in CSV format from their respective dashboards.

 == Screenshots ==

-1. Employee Dashboard - View personal sales statistics and performance metrics
+1. Admin Dashboard - Overview of employee statistics and sales trends
-2. Admin Interface - Manage employees and view overall performance
+2. Employee Management - Add and manage employee records
-3. Sales Reports - Detailed sales tracking and reporting interface
+3. Employee Portal - Personal dashboard for employees
-4. Settings Page - Configure plugin options and preferences
+4. Settings Panel - Configure plugin options

 == Changelog ==

 = 1.0.1 =
-* Added maximum sale amount limitation
-* Added required sale description toggle
-* Improved user selection for new employees
-* Added currency position customization
+* Added employee status tracking (active, inactive, blocked)
-* Enhanced form validation and error handling
+* Enhanced dashboard with interactive charts
-* Added success notifications for actions
 * Improved mobile responsiveness
+* Added employee portal features
+* Enhanced security measures
+* Improved data validation
+* Better error handling
+* Updated UI/UX design
+* Added shortcode functionality
+* Improved performance

 = 1.0.0 =
 * Initial release